gohugoio/hugo/content/en/content-management/related.md

 aliases: [/content/related/,/related/]
 ---

-Hugo uses a set of factors to identify a page's related content based on Front Matter parameters.
+Hugo uses a set of factors to identify a page's related content based on front matter parameters.
 This can be tuned to the desired set of indices and parameters or left to Hugo's default [Related Content configuration](#configure-related-content).

 ## List Related Content